These almond flour peanut butter chocolate chip cookies are so quick and easy to make. The recipe takes less than 30 minutes from start to finish!

 - In large bowl, beat egg, peanut butter, butter, salt, and vanilla extract.
 Gradually add in the dry ingredients.
 Stir in the chocolate chips.

 - Use a cookie scoop to place dough balls about 2 inches apart on cookie sheet.
+You shouldn't need to flatten them because of the butter, but you may need to if using alternate ingredients.

 - Bake for 12 to 16 minutes.
 Cool on rack.